Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 classic-level

 An abstract-level database backed by LevelDB.
-The successor to leveldown with builtin encodings, sublevels, events, promises and support of Uint8Array.
-If you are upgrading please see UPGRADING.md.
+The successor to leveldown with builtin encodings, sublevels, events, hooks and support of Uint8Array.
+If you are upgrading, please see UPGRADING.md.

-:pushpin: Which module should I use?
-What is abstract-level?
-Head over to the FAQ.
+:pushpin: What is abstract-level?
+Head on over to Frequently Asked Questions.

 level badge npm Node version Test Coverage Standard Common Changelog Donate